Quantum time in near-horizon region of a black hole: Introduction

+However, the reader might question the rationale behind utilizing the PaW approach or any modified version of it in the vicinity of a black hole's near-horizon region.
+The region near the horizon is treated as if it were a flat space-time for an observer falling into the black hole, and as a Rindler space for a stationary observer.
+Consequently, it is logical to employ quantum field theory or quantum physics in this region, as it is a common practice in the literature of black hole physics.
+Given that the PaW approach falls within the framework of relational dynamics and addresses the issue of time, which is relevant in both classical physics and quantum mechanics \cite{endtime}, its application and investigation in the near-horizon region hold significant importance.

-In this investigation the review of PaW approach is done for near-horizon zone of black hole which is a straightforward modification of PaW mechanism for near-horizon zone which has been done by authors $\cite{hadifarhad}$.
-In addition some of the criticisms of this mechanism are reconsidered in this particular vicinity of black hole.
-The zone of the black hole has unusual features, especially the vacuum of the near horizon is frozen vacuum $\cite{frozen}$ which leads to violation of equivalence principle of general relativity and is constructed by non-local behavior of vacuum in near horizon region of black hole.
-To clarify this feature, we should emphasize that the complementarity concept of black hole \footnote{ The complementarity claims that the space-time created by a black hole source cannot be probed by static or infalling observer alone but both of them together can probe the whole space-time} seems that is violated by firewall constructed in horizon which leads to violation of equivalence principle of GR.
-In order to get ride of firewall concept for preserving complementarity and equivalence principle the $ER=EPR$ correspondence $\cite{cool}$ has been posed.
-In other words the firewall is a proposal to overcome the AMPS's paradox $\cite{amps}$ however, $ER=EPR$ conjecture overcomes the paradox and also preserves the equivalence principle and complementarity of black hole.
+Regarding this matter, we have examined the PaW method for the near-horizon area, which is a simple adaptation of the PaW mechanism in this region.
+This adaptation has already been carried out in Ref \cite{hadifarhad}.
+Furthermore, some of the criticisms of this mechanism have been reevaluated in this specific region, which has unique characteristics, such as the frozen vacuum near the horizon \cite{frozen}.
+This frozen vacuum is created when the non-local behavior of the black hole and its unitary evolution are taken into account, resulting in a violation of the equivalence principle of general relativity.
+In order to provide further clarification on this particular feature, it is important to highlight that the concept of complementarity \footnote{ The concept of complementarity asserts that the entirety of spacetime formed by a black hole source cannot be explored solely by a static or in-falling observer.
+However, when these two observers collaborate, they are able to investigate the entire spacetime.} in black holes appears to be contradicted by the presence of a firewall within the event horizon.
+This contradiction ultimately leads to a violation of the equivalence principle of General Relativity.
+To address this issue and maintain the principles of complementarity and equivalence, the $ER=EPR$ correspondence was proposed.
+(In this context, $ER$ refers to the Einstein Rosen bridge, while $EPR$ signifies the EPR paradox).
+Essentially, the firewall proposal aims to resolve the AMPS's paradox (abbreviated for Almheiri, Marolf, Polchinski, and Sully), but the $ER=EPR$ conjecture not only resolves the paradox but also upholds the equivalence principle and the complementarity of black holes.
+(For a more detailed explanation of the firewall, AMPS's paradox, and $ER=EPR$ conjecture, please refer below).